edomgebremeskel/edomgebremeskel/README.md

 ## 👋 Hi there, I'm Edom Gebremeskel!

-🎓 I'm a first-year Computer Science student at the University of Massachusetts Boston.
+🎓 I am a Computer Science student at the University of Massachusetts Boston.
 I'm passionate about building cool things, experimenting with code, and growing as a developer.
 This GitHub is where I share my projects, code experiments, and progress!